ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios-with-tooling/write-a-restful-api-with-ballerina.md

 ### Create the first resource to get data

-Create the first resource of the first endpoint (to get data) using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code as shown below.
+Create the first resource of the first endpoint to get data, using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code as shown below.

 <GIF>